collective/resourcemanager.resourcespace/README.rst

 * Go to the ResourceSpace Keys Control Panel
 * Enter your API keys and information.
   The field descriptions tell you how to find the necessary information in ResourceSpace
+* 'Upload all images to ResourceSpace'.
+With this option selected, any images uploaded into Plone will also be uploaded to ResourceSpace.
+* 'Collection ID for Uploads': If you are uploading images to ResourceSpace, you can specify a collection for all the images to be added to (not required).

 Use
 ---